mattmale14/British-Airways-Sentiment-Analysis/README.md

 # British-Airways-Sentiment-Analysis
-Sentiment analysis of British Airways Customer Reviews on Skytrax
+Sentiment analysis of British Airways customer reviews on Skytrax